Sarajevo square

 Coverage and Data Speeds

 My data speeds weren’t mind-blowing, but they were usable.
-I got good speeds in downtown Sarajevo, but they were slower when I was at my hostel in the east of the city.
+I got good LTE speeds in downtown Sarajevo, but had slower 3G (shown below) when I was at my hostel in the east of the city.

 On the trip from Sarajevo to Gradiska (beside the Croatian border), coverage disappeared in mountainous areas, but everywhere else was no problem.